 Final Score: 7/10 points

 Content Warning: The Piano in a Factory should be fine for teens and up.
-There is some drunkenness and gambling going on with Chen and crew.
+There is some drunkenness and gambling going on with Chen and the crew.
 One character threatens to kill himself to avoid getting beat up by Chen for stealing.
-There is language which does get strong at points, too.
+There is language that does get strong at points, too.

 All photos used under US “Fair Use” laws.
 The Piano in a Factory is property of Zhang Ming and Film Movement.
 The DVD cover is from Best Buy and is property of Film Movement.